mcshoja/Aviation-Data-Phase-1-Project/README.md

-# Safest Aircraft Models Dashboard
+# Aviation Safety Risk Analysis: Identifying Low-Risk Aircraft Models

 ## Overview
 This project analyzes aviation accident data from the National Transportation Safety Board (NTSB) covering **1962–2022**.
 The goal is to provide actionable insights into aircraft safety to support informed decisions on aircraft acquisition for both commercial and private operations.